 While the multiplier method is more common, some cases may use the per diem method.
 This approach assigns a daily rate to pain and suffering and multiplies that dollar amount by the total number of days the victim experiences pain.
 This approach is more likely to apply in short-term recovery situations.

-In most cases, Tennessee law limits non-economic damages to $750,000, although cases involving catastrophic injuries have a slightly higher limit at $1 million.
+Tennessee law limits non-economic damages to $750,000 in most cases, although the limit is slightly higher for catastrophic injuries, at $1 million.

 Factors That Affect Your Settlement Amount